Updated June 2026

 How I Tested These Shoes for IT Band Syndrome

-I tested every shoe for at least 50 miles using ITBS-specific protocols developed during my own 6-week recovery.
-As someone who recovered from a significant ITBS layoff, I know exactly what to look for in a shoe.
+I tested every shoe for at least 50 miles using ITBS-specific protocols developed during my own 8-week recovery.
+As someone who went through a significant ITBS layoff, I know exactly what to look for.
+At first I assumed ITBS was purely a stretching problem — it took four months of foam rolling, icing, and three wrong shoes to understand it’s actually a biomechanics issue that footwear can meaningfully address.

 | Test | Method | ITBS Relevance |